 Wladimir Vera Villamizar

-Wladimir (sometimes reported as Vladimir) Vera Villamizar (33) is from the Táchira state in Venezuela.
+Wladimir (sometimes reported as Vladimir) Vera Villamizar (33) is from the Táchira state in Venezuela, and worked as a welder.
 According to his mother, Mariela Villamizar, he left Venezuela in July 2023, to go to Bogotá, Colombia to work.
-“He got sick in his lungs because, as he was a metalworker while he was here in San Cristóbal.
+Wladimir had a tuberculosis infection that left severe scarring in his right lung, according to his family and medical records reviewed by NBC News.
+“He got sick in his lungs.
 He got all the tests that need to be done on a person suffering from lung disease.
 With treatment, he gradually improved, but the cough didn't go away.
 I told him not to go to Colombia because Bogotá is cold and it would affect his health, but he went anyway,” Mariela said.

 Wladimir arrived in at the US border in February 2024 and he made a CPB-1 entry appointment to cross into the US, but his phone broke, and he couldn't continue with the appointment.
 He surrendered himself to immigration authorities on February 5, 2024, Texas.
 He spent eight months there in prison and was released on October 22, 2024.